Restaurants*

 Book Club: My favorite coffee shop / bar in the area.

-Yuca Bar: Good and fun South American.
+Yuca Bar: Fun South American.

 Don Ceviche: Perfect saltado and ceviche mixto.